rhythmcache/zsh-for-android/README.md

 # zsh-for-android

-A Magisk module for systemless integration of zsh in Android, enhancing your terminal experience
+- Magisk module for systemless integration of zsh in Android, enhancing your terminal experience
 ---
 ## Installation
 - Flash these two modules in `Magisk` , `KernelSU` or `Apatch`